DannyVarod/pxt-microbit-microx/README.md

 I will list which hardware modules worked for me, however, your hardware may produce different results.
 Use at your own risk, I take no responsibilty for any potential damange to your hardware.

+If you would like to see support for your hardware here, you are welcome to send hardware for development and testing of this extension.
+No guarantee for if and when support will be added, depends on existence, clarity and correctness of documentation of the hardware and on if and when I have time to spare.

 Current license [LGPL v2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).

 If you want to volenteer to help with writing or documenting this extension and have your own hardware for testing it yourself, please let me know.